How Skyler Health Helps Reduce Doctor Liability in Prescribing Benzos

 More education is needed to safely prescribe benzos

-While the industry struggles to catch up to the risks of benzos, early efforts at patient education and interventions like Lucid Lane are stepping in to help struggling doctors and patients.
+While the industry struggles to catch up to the risks of benzos, early efforts at patient education and interventions like Skyler Health are stepping in to help struggling doctors and patients.

 Direct-to-consumer education is one method that’s shown to have a lot of promise in preventing benzo dependency.
 One study found that providing the elderly with evidence-based information proved useful in diverting the prescription of benzos to something more safe and effective.
 “Without a direct-to-patient educational component, promotional efforts for deprescription to physicians may fail or have a smaller impact,” wrote researchers⁷.

-Lucid Lane is another effective way to lower liability for doctors and improve patient outcomes.
-For patients struggling to taper their patients from benzos, Lucid Lane offers individualized treatment and strategies based on a mental health assessment.
+Skyler Health is another effective way to lower liability for doctors and improve patient outcomes.
+For patients struggling to taper their patients from benzos, Skyler Health offers individualized treatment and strategies based on a mental health assessment.
 In addition to private telehealth visits and therapy services, members can access 24/7 support, whether they are in crisis or simply have a question about treatment.
 It’s an especially effective approach for patients on benzodiazepines who struggle with anxiety and are open to receiving treatment from the comfort of their home.

 Our counselors monitor for addiction and medication misuse and provide evidence-based interventions that have been shown to help patients taper off benzodiazepines.
 This service takes the burden off doctors who may not have the time, knowledge, or resources to help patients taper safely.
 What’s more, our therapists use CBT, which has been proven to help significantly when combined with benzodiazepine tapering in patients with anxiety and insomnia.
 In fact, patients with anxiety receiving CBT are twice as likely to achieve a successful taper (75% vs 38%).⁸ ⁹